tallybark/dob/docs/guide-config.rst

 We recommend using the CLI to see all the settings.
 The config file may not contain settings that have not been changed from their default.

-Dump the config
+Show the config
 ===============

-Run the ``config dump`` command to see all the settings you can change.
+Run the ``config show`` command to see all the settings you can change.

 For example::

-  $ dob config dump +---------+----------+-------------------------------+------------------------------+
+  $ dob config show +---------+----------+-------------------------------+------------------------------+
   | Section |   Name   |        Value <Default>        |             Help             |
   +=========+==========+===============================+==============================+